 This shorthand makes the patterns shorter and simpler for you to follow.

 If the instructions were all written in full, then the patterns would be pages and pages long!

 What Is The Difference Between The US and UK Crochet Terms?

-Once you start to learn how to read crochet patterns and practicing crochet techniques you will become more and more used to the shortened abbreviations.
+Once you start to learn how to read crochet patterns and practice crochet techniques you will become more and more used to the shortened abbreviations.

 If you see an abbreviation that you don’t understand, you can check the reference guide below (see the downloadable PDF at the bottom of this page).

 Crocheters in the UK and the US use different terms such as ‘single crochet’ in the US will be ‘double crochet’ in the UK.